Tugs work to free giant container ship stranded in Suez Canal | MarketScreener

 GAC, a Dubai-based marine services company, said authorities were still working to free the ship mid-afternoon on Wednesday, and that information it had received earlier claiming the vessel was partially refloated was inaccurate.

-About 30% of global container ship traffic passes through the canal each day, carrying everything from fuel to consumer goods.
-The main alternative route for ships travelling between Asia and Europe, around the African cape, takes a week longer to navigate.
+Images posted by the SCA appeared to show the ship positioned diagonally across the canal, blocking its full width, as tugs tried to dislodge it.
+Photos showed a digger removing earth and rock from the bank of the canal around the ship's bow.

-Pictures posted on social media appeared to show the ship positioned diagonally across the canal, blocking its full width.
-Photos shared by the SCA showed a digger removing earth and rock from the bank of the canal around the ship's bow.
+An official said work to release the ship could continue into the night, weather permitting.

 The SCA's chairman told local media that despite the blockage, a southbound convoy was on the move and that the authority was trying to keep traffic flowing between waiting areas as best it could while salvage efforts continued.